-Throughout the year safety awareness and training programs are offered to students, faculty and staff by the office of the Vice President for Student and Academic Affairs, the Director of Environmental Health, Safety & Security and the Housing Coordinator.
+Throughout the year safety awareness and training programs are offered to students, faculty and staff by University Police Department - Northern Command, the office of the Vice President for Student and Academic Affairs, and the Housing Coordinator.
 Some programs include:

 Fire Safety & Fire Extinguisher Training-geared towards all career and technical program students for safety awareness including fire safety equipment and hands on fire extinguisher training with the fire department.
 Offered at the beginning of each school year.